Plagiatus/datapacks/timer/README.md

 ## What it does

-This datapack allows you to have individual timers, show the remaining time in the actionbar and send a message as well as a title to
+This datapack allows you to have individual timers, show the remaining time in the actionbar and send a message as well as a title to the player once their timer is up.

 ## How to set up